Forclaz 0° Helium Bivouacking/Hiking/Trekking Sleeping Bag - Red

 MØ17x23 L17x27 XL17x31 cm

-This sleeping bag is guaranteed for a duration of 5 years from the date of purchase shown on the sales receipt.
-The product covered by the guarantee will be repaired free of charge, or exchanged.
-The guarantee covers any defects to your sleeping bag, excluding those caused by normal wear and tear or improper use.
+This sleeping bag is guaranteed for 5 years from the date shown on the sales receipt.
+The product covered by the guarantee will be repaired or exchanged free of charge.
+The guarantee covers defects in your sleeping bag, with the exception of those resulting from normal wear or from use in irregular conditions.
 This special 5-year guarantee will only be granted upon presentation of the product and sales receipt.

 sleeping at temperatures above or around 0°C when bivouacking, trekking or on a hiking trip.